A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Another notable work that represents a milestone is~\cite{DBLP:conf/cvpr/Shi0FL022}.
+\paragraph{BMNet+} Another notable work that represents a milestone is~\cite{DBLP:conf/cvpr/Shi0FL022}.
 Here, Shi et al. argued that two factors played crucial roles in previous works: (i) feature representation of query images and exemplars, and (ii) similarity metric for matching exemplar and image features.
 Previous methods either exploited a fixed~\cite{DBLP:conf/cvpr/RanjanSNH21,DBLP:conf/cvpr/RanjanH22} or a learnable~\cite{DBLP:conf/wacv/YangSHC21} feature extractor but employed a similarity metric relying on the fixed inner product~\cite{DBLP:conf/cvpr/RanjanSNH21,DBLP:conf/cvpr/RanjanH22,DBLP:conf/wacv/YangSHC21,DBLP:conf/eccv/GongZ0DS22, DBLP:journals/prl/McCarthyVOTAH23}, which yielded insufficient matching outcomes.
 Hence, the authors proposed the Bilinear Matching Network (BMNet+) to improve the similarity modeling.
 Specifically, the authors designed a learnable bilinear similarity loss to supervise the similarity-matching results, thus going beyond the fixed inner product.
 The authors took inspiration from metric learning, which aims to embed data into a space where similar samples are pulled close while dissimilar ones are pushed away~\cite{DBLP:conf/eccv/MusgraveBL20}.
 In more detail, their similarity loss pulls close the features between the exemplar and target instances while pushing away the features between exemplars and background patches.
-Furthermore, similar to~\cite{DBLP:conf/wacv/YangSHC21}, the authors also proposed a self-attention mechanism to represent self-similarity among features.